Terry and Michelle Bone: Royal Tin Can Openers

 A hearty Hoosier howdy!!!!

 We would like to introduce ourselves.
 We are Rebecca Shrode, Paul Lashbrook, and Ivory.
 We live in South Bend, Indiana, one mile from the Indiana/Michigan state line.
-Paul and I are humbled and honored to be invited to serve as TCT’s Representatives for the State of Indiana.
+Paul and I are humbled and honored to be invited to serve as TCT’s Ambassadors for the State of Indiana.

 A bit about us: We purchased our trailer “Harmony” in April 2012.
 At the time our family included three pups.
 Ebony, Ivory, and Livey.
 When we traveled, we were “Ebony and Ivory, Livey in Harmony.”
 Harmony was 12 years old when we purchased her.
 Early on, we had a question about the trailer.